St Matthew Passion

 Evangelist

-Now from the sixth hour there was
+And from the sixth hour

-darkness over all the land
+there was darkness over the whole land

 until the ninth hour.
-And about the
+And at the ninth hour

 Jesus